The EU's Carbon Border Adjustment Mechanism (CBAM)

 • Ask your suppliers (producers/installations) for the emissions calculations data in line with the CBAM methodology;

-• Suppliers have until January 2024 to provide importers with this data, following a calculation and communication template.
+• Suppliers have until July 2024 to provide importers with this data, following a calculation and communication template.
 Verification of this data is voluntary, but recommended, during the transitional period.

-At the end of the quarter (by 31 January 2024):
+At the end of the quarter (by 31 July 2024):

-• Importers will need to submit a CBAM report to the European Commission, declaring the total greenhouse gas emissions embedded in your aluminum consignment.
-This includes emissions released in the manufacturing of the aluminum (direct emissions), certain upstream emissions and indirect emissions.
+• Importers will need to submit a CBAM report (XML or manually) to the European Commission, declaring the total greenhouse gas emissions embedded in your aluminum consignment.

 • If you imported other CBAM products in that period, you’ll need to include their emissions in the report too.

 • If you can’t get primary emissions data, then you'll use the Commission’s default values (based on averages plus a markup).
 However, from July 2024, using default values rather than primary data will result in fines.
-Moreover, these default values could be higher than the actual emissions, and from 2026 you’ll have to pay that price (you'll purchase one CBAM certificate for each tonne of reported direct emissions, at the cost of the latest weekly average ETS carbon price).

 Free EU CBAM factsheet; get a detailed breakdown of the CBAM requirements for importers and installations